COMCAST FIBER-OPTIC PROJECT TO SERVE THE TOWN OF EAGLE

 - Be aware of construction workers.
 All construction workers and people placing door hanger messages will be wearing a safety vest and a badge identifying themselves as a Comcast employee or an authorized Comcast contractor.

 A large portion of the work will be done by SEFNCO Communications, which is an approved, long-term partner of Comcast specialized in building complex networks and infrastructures.
-You can visit their website here: http://sefnco.com/.
+Click here to visit their website.
 You can reach the team working on this project directly at (970) 340-3150.

 If you’re interested in speaking with someone about our products and services, please visit one of our nearby Xfinity Stores: